 An automated external defibrillator (AED) is a medical device that analyses a person’s heart rhythm and, when needed, delivers a shock to sudden cardiac arrest (SCA) victims who are in a shockable heart rhythm.

-Read more in the HPRA's information leaflet; Automated external defibrillators.
-This leaflet provides advice on selecting and purchasing an AED for use in a community setting as well as recommendations for maintaining the device after it has been purchased.
+This webpage provides advice on selecting and purchasing an AED for use in a community setting.
+It also gives recommendations for maintaining the device after it has been purchased.